Home

 Cameras

-At the moment I have two SLR cameras, one a manual focus model, while the other has automatic focus.
-The first is the Minolta X-370s, and the other the Minolta 505si super.
+Back in 2009, I owned just two SLR cameras, one a manual focus model, while the other has automatic focus.
+The first is the Minolta X-370s, and the other the Minolta 505si super, which you can find below.
+Since then I've been collecting and using SLR camras from various manufacturers.
+It's fascinating how machines that are sometimes over 50 years old can still work so well.

 Minolta X-370s